Work at Unity College

 - The President/CEO leads the entire College.

-- Vice Presidents lead individual Sustainable Educational Business Units (SEBUs) (the revenue generating entities).
+- Vice Presidents or Deans lead individual Sustainable Educational Business Units (SEBUs) (the revenue generating entities).

 - Chief Officers oversee centralized services called the Enterprise.

 Within the Enterprise Model at Unity College, how do employees interact with College leadership?

 The Enterprise Model reduces the number of people in key leadership roles and allows for more direct access to decision makers, however we encourage all employees to communicate with their supervisors if they have any idea, questions, or concerns.

 How are decisions made at Unity College?